Curated OER

 Rhythm and Art: Gesture Drawing

-Students explore connections between non-verbal language and art.
-In this visual and auditory art lesson plan, students investigate the science of sound and principles of drawing.
-They then use various genres of music to directly apply...
+Learners explore connections between non-verbal language and art.
+In this visual and auditory art lesson, students investigate the science of sound and principles of drawing.
+They then use various genres of music to directly apply that...

 Curated OER